DataSF/datasf.github.io/_drafts/year-3-is-in-session.md

 * Internal data sharing for coordinated care
 * Data infrastructure and services
 * Data governance and management (we added a new goal for this)
-* Putting our data to work
+* Putting our data to work with analytics and special projects

 ## Some fun things underway this quarter (Jul - Sep)